sandor-juhasz/devcontainer-features/devcontainer-features/src/dbt/README.md

   The plugin does not integrate well with other VSCode features unless dbt core is installed into the user's Python environment.
 While pipx would be preferred, the default is user-python.

+  Sometimes the plugin is not started when VSCode starts.
+Restarting VSCode or the devcontainer usually solves the issue.
+Further usage reports are needed to assess how severe this issue is.